aztekmq/java-review/README.md

 ## Prometheus-Centric JVM Health Platform (CLI + Grafana)
 Looking for a one-command or one-click JVM health workflow?
 Use the Prometheus-first design documented in [`prometheus-jvm-health-platform.md`](./prometheus-jvm-health-platform.md).
 It shows how to gather JVM + OS telemetry with JMX exporter, node_exporter, and optional GC/JFR sidecars; analyze KPIs with PromQL and YAML rules; and render verbose, auditable HTML/PDF reports callable from a CLI or Grafana button.
 This complements the existing JFR/GC log analyzer while keeping verbose logging and international programming standards front and center for easy debugging.
+- For a full-stack Prometheus deployment with explicit systemd units, debug-level logging, exporters, Pushgateway, and Grafana, follow [`prometheus-setup-guide.md`](./prometheus-setup-guide.md).

 ## Logging & Diagnostics Conventions
 - Prefer **verbose JVM flags** (`-Xlog:gc*`, `-XshowSettings:vm`, `-XX:+HeapDumpOnOutOfMemoryError`) to capture reproducible evidence.